matjaztrontelj/gaNoCookie/Readme.md

   })(window,document,'script','/ganc/ga_no_cookie.php?v=3','ganc');
   //Only edit the url in the above line.
 Instead of including JS file via PHP script, you could also include ga_no_cookie_min.js directly and set up caching with webserver instructions.
 Use ?v=1234... to force cache update if you change the JS file or upgrade to a new version of this library.

-  //id of dom element that will hold opt-in and opt-out links (optional) ganc_status_eid = "ganc_status";
-  //text for the link if ganc is on ganc_status_on = "Turn off anonymous usage statistics collection.";
-  //text for the link if ganc is off ganc_status_off = "Turn on anonymous usage statistics collection";

   //Setup tracker id and start sending hits.
 Enter your tracking id. ganc('create', 'UA-123456-1', '');
   //Send page view